Mave9055/from-the-storm-to-the-fire/chapters.md

 <div class="toc-section fade-in" style="background: linear-gradient(135deg, rgba(211,84,0,0.05) 0%, rgba(230,126,34,0.05) 100%); padding: 2rem; border-radius: 16px; margin-bottom: 3rem;">

-## Act I: Wiring
+## Act I: The Adult Defense — Working Back to the Blueprint of Wiring

-**The early blueprint: NICU, domestic violence, sleep paralysis, and the nervous system adaptations that became a way of life.**
+**How survival patterns formed in the body: tracing current hypervigilance back to the NICU, domestic violence, sleep paralysis, and the nervous system adaptations that became a way of life.**

 <div class="chapter-grid">
   <div class="chapter-card">